Day Hike at the Laurels Preserve--7/29/05

 Looking up through the trees above the trail.

 Even though this isn't a very clear picture, this appears to be several Shiny Cinnamon Polypores (Coltricia cinnamonea - Polyporaceae, Aphyllophorales).
 The Audubon field guide describes them as "small, thin, reddish-brown, silky, shiny, zoned cap with brownish pores and velvety, reddish-brown stalk; on ground" (450).
 Their habitat is described as "single, in hard-packed soil, along paths and in dense moss" (451).
 Their range is from eastern Canada and Maine to Louisiana, in the Midwest, and in California.
+Picture is too unclear.
+Further investigation needed.

 Can you see the toad?